 Next article: NFPA 61 & 652: DHA Requirements

-VAA’s objective remains to create a safe work environment while providing a seamless transition in our workflow and work together to maintain our project responsibilities.
+VAA’s objective remains to create a safe work environment for employees and clients, limit disruptions in our workflow, and work together to deliver and maintain our project responsibilities.

-Visitors will be allowed to enter the office in limited situations where a business need dictates.
-Most employees continue to work remotely while some employees who showed interest have returned to the office.
+Employees continue to work remotely while some have returned to the office.
 The Board of Directors are discussing a corporate hybrid work policy to take effect in Q3 of 2021.
 VAA employees are encouraged to continue to use online capabilities to conduct business operations with clients.